 Fraport is a community and partnership-oriented corporation.
 Fraport aims to remain competitive at all sites and in all operational units and thereby secure jobs with fair and just working conditions.
-This involves providing fair wages and salaries, and a package of benefits that goes beyond pay.
+This involves providing fair wages, salaries, and a package of benefits that goes beyond pay.
 Fraport offers a high level of job security, good working conditions based on collective bargaining agreements, career and personal development options, and a highly developed corporate ethic.

-Fraport AG's funding concept for its community, cultural and social engagement is "Active for the region".
+Fraport AG's funding concept for its community, cultural, and social engagement is "Active for the region".
 It primarily serves to boost clubs and support volunteer work in the region around Frankfurt Airport.
-In addition, Fraport AG has set up an environmental fund as part of its dedication to fulfilling the environmental requirements that stem from operating the airport above and beyond the statutory regulations.
-The international Group companies manage their social commitment according to the local requirements.
+In addition, Fraport AG has, amongst other measures, set up an environmental fund as part of its dedication to fulfilling the environmental requirements that stem from operating the airport above and beyond the statutory regulations.
+All environmentally relevant Group companies are committed to the sustainable, conserving, and preventive use of natural resources and the environment.